smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 The old way of specifying chains using environment variables is still supported, but discouraged.
 It works as follows:

-If you specify `USE_LEGACY_ETH_ENV_VARS` (default: true), the values of `ETH_CHAIN_ID`, `ETH_URL`, `ETH_HTTP_URL` and `ETH_SECONDARY_URLS` will be used to create and update chains and nodes representing these values in the database.
+If you set any value for `ETH_URL`, the values of `ETH_CHAIN_ID`, `ETH_URL`, `ETH_HTTP_URL` and `ETH_SECONDARY_URLS` will be used to create and update chains and nodes representing these values in the database.
 If an existing chain or node is found, it will be overwritten.
-This environment variable is used mainly to ease the process of upgrading.
-On subsequent runs (once your old settings have been written to the database) it is recommended to run nodes using `USE_LEGACY_ETH_ENV_VARS=false` and use the API commands exclusively to administer chains and nodes.
+This mode is used mainly to ease the process of upgrading.
+On subsequent runs (once your old settings have been written to the database) it is recommended to unset `ETH_URL` and use the API commands exclusively to administer chains and nodes.

-### USE_LEGACY_ETH_ENV_VARS

-- Default: `"true"`

-If enabled, this setting will upsert a new chain using the `ETH_CHAIN_ID` variable and will upsert nodes corresponding to the given `ETH_URL` and `ETH_SECONDARY_URLS` variables.

-This is useful only for backwards compatibility.
-In the future, support for legacy `ETH_*` environment variables might be removed, so it is recommended to use the API, CLI, or GUI instead to setup chains and nodes.
+In the future, support for the `ETH_URL` and associated environment variables might be removed, so it is recommended to use the API, CLI, or GUI instead to setup chains and nodes.

-If you are running a multi-chain or multi-node setup, you should set this environment variable to `"false"` and instead configure chains and nodes exclusively using the API, CLI, or GUI.
-Trying to administer multiple nodes or chains with this environment variable enabled can lead to unexpected results.

 ### ETH_URL

-(Only has effect if `USE_LEGACY_ETH_ENV_VARS` is enabled)
+(Setting this will enable "legacy eth ENV" mode which is not compatible with multichain, prefer to configure in the CLI/API/GUI instead)

 - Default: _none_

 This is the websocket address of the Ethereum client that the Chainlink node will connect to.
 All interaction with the Ethereum blockchain will occur through this connection.

+NOTE: It is also required to set `ETH_CHAIN_ID` if you set ETH_URL.

 ### ETH_HTTP_URL

-(Only has effect if `USE_LEGACY_ETH_ENV_VARS` is enabled)
+(Only has effect if `ETH_URL` set to something, otherwise can be set in the CLI/API/GUI)

 - Default: _none_